 The Employee Rights Advocacy Scholarship Program represents the shared commitment of The Employee Rights Advocacy Institute For Law & Policy (The Institute) and our sister organization, the National Employment Lawyers Association (NELA), that all workers—especially those most vulnerable to illegal employment practices—receive expert legal representation when they are unlawfully mistreated in the workplace.
 NELA’s renowned continuing legal education (CLE) programs are designed specifically by and for attorneys who represent employees in cases involving employment discrimination, wage and hour violations, and other employment-related matters.
 The Scholarship Program makes these educational opportunities accessible to employee rights advocates, including public interest, legal services, and private practitioners, who otherwise would not be able to attend them without financial assistance.

-In 2016, The Institute will offer scholarships for the following continuing legal education programs.
 For more information, including an application, please send an email to email@example.com.